EGI-Federation/documentation/content/en/users/getting-started/_index.md

 Before users can access a service in the EGI FedCloud, they have to:

-1. Obtain an X.509 certficate, by signing up either with [EGI Check-in](../check-in/signup) directly, or with one of the community identity providers from the EGI infrastructure.
+1. Obtain either an X.509 certficate or an EGI ID, by signing up either with [EGI Check-in](../check-in/signup) directly, or with one of the community identity providers from the EGI infrastructure.
 1. Enroll into one VO before they can use most of the services, as users are